 TEFLpedia has a variety of vocabulary games for a range of levels.

 Its uniqueness lies in the fact that the website itself has a wealth of knowledge for newly-qualified ESL teachers, such as ready-made lessons and grammar help.

 Nowadays, it is hard to ignore the fact that technology is becoming an almost essential tool in our classrooms.

-Students mostly enjoy that fact, and there are many websites dedicated to interactive, online activities useful for both self-study and in lessons that teachers can use to their advantage.
+Students mostly enjoy that fact, and there are many websites dedicated to interactive, online activities.
+These technologies are useful for both self-study and in lessons that teachers can use to their advantage.

 Kahoot is one of the best tech-apps available for both teachers and students.